 Women of Wisdom

 Women of Wisdom showcases the extraordinary vision, intelligence, and determination of the women’s prison book club.
-Initiated by WVU English professors Katy Ryan, Cari Carpenter, and Elizabeth Juckett, the book club began in October 2014 and continues to meet every other week.
+Initiated by WVU English professors Katy Ryan, Cari Carpenter, and Elizabeth Juckett, the book club began in October 2014 and continued to meet for five years.
 In December 2017, the women created their first collection of original writing and artwork.
 Many thanks to WVU graduate students Katie Vogelpohl and Beth Staley for editing the collection.

 Conversations Through the Fence